PascalCorpsman/ConfigTD_Data/documentation/naming_conventions.md

 | w | weapons
 | pi | package identifier (see package identifier list)
 | dc | damage class (see table damage per package identifier)
-| level | number that can stand for a level
+| level | number that can stand for a level (in case of opponents also "Bonus", "Boss" allowed)
 | name | a arbiture name of a "thing"
-| num | number that can stand for a arbiture number
 | ext | file extension (.opp, .geb, .hero, .map, .bmp, .png, .jpg, .ani)

 ### List of already existing package identifiers